The Foreign Secretary has given a cautious welcome to a Russian move to pull troops out of Syria as the bloody conflict enters its fifth year.

 The comment came after Mr Putin told a meeting at the Kremlin that action to shore up Syrian premier Bashar Assad had been successful.

 The shift has seemingly been timed to coincide with a fresh round of peace talks in Geneva.

 Tuesday also marks the fifth anniversary of a first wave of anti-Assad protests widely held to have signalled the start of the Syrian uprising.

 The ensuing civil war has since claimed more than 250,000 lives, displaced half of Syria's population and flooded Europe with refugees.
-There have also been a number of British citizens who have travelled to the region to fight for terror groups including Islamic State.

 "I consider the mission set for the defence ministry and the armed forces on the whole has been accomplished," Mr Putin reportedly said on Monday.

 "I am therefore ordering the defence ministry to begin the withdrawal of the main part of our military force from the Syrian Arab Republic from tomorrow."

 Having tipped the balance in the civil war in Assad's favour, Russia is still expected to maintain a naval base and air base in the country.